Fluxbot (FLUXB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fluxbot Historical Price

-According to the latest data gathered on Fluxbot live price page, the current price of Fluxbot is 0.00995723USD.
-The circulating supply of Fluxbot(FLUXB) is 430.64M FLUXB , giving it a market capitalization of $4.29M.
+According to the latest data gathered on Fluxbot live price page, the current price of Fluxbot is 0.01009435USD.
+The circulating supply of Fluxbot(FLUXB) is 430.64M FLUXB , giving it a market capitalization of $4.35M.

 The Fluxbot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLUXB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.